All Episodes

 You don't understand what happened?

-You mean so we talked about yesterday.
+You mean that's what we talked about yesterday.

 One day things were normal.